benpate/data/README.md

 ## Swappable Database Adapters for Go

 This library provides a common interface for making simple database calls.
 The goal of this package is to provide simple [CRUD operations](https://en.wikipedia.org/wiki/Create%2C_read%2C_update_and_delete) only, so each database will support many advanced features that are not available through this library.
-Other modules (such as [data-mongo](https://github.com/benpate/data-mongo) and [data-mock](https://github.com/benpate/data-mock)) implement specific database adapters.
+Other modules (such as [data-mongo](https://github.com/benpate/data-mongo) and [data-mock](https://github.com/benpate/data-mock)) implement specific adapters.

 ### The "Object" interface